 Our study tested the capacity for land use and climate change in the form of extreme weather events to jointly shape ecological stability.
 Using passive acoustic monitoring data from a landscape-scale sensor network across Okinawa Island, we found that land use rarely modified ecological responses to typhoons.
 However, soundscapes diverged across the landscape following the typhoons, contrary to the expected typhoon-induced soundscape homogenisation.
 This post-typhoon spatial divergence occurred among forested but not developed urban and agricultural field sites, suggesting that forest sites exhibited a wider variety of pathways through which soundscapes could respond to typhoon disturbance.
-That is, land use intensification may produce ecological communities that are inflexible in how they respond to disturbance (Vogel et al., 2019), while forest sites harbour communities with greater potential for resilience to future disturbance through patch dynamics and rescue effects among different local forest communities (Leibold et al., 2004).
+That is, land use intensification may produce ecological communities that are more homogeneous in how they respond to disturbance (Vogel et al., 2019), while forest sites harbour communities with greater potential for collective resilience to future disturbance through patch dynamics and rescue effects among different local forest communities (Leibold et al., 2004).
 This study draws on prior knowledge of Okinawan biodiversity (Inoue et al., 2019; Itô et al., 2000; McWhirter et al., 1996), the performance of passive acoustic methods in this system (Ross et al., 2018, 2021a), and the characteristics of typhoons and land use intensification across Okinawa Island (Elliott & Nino, 1960; Takeuchi et al., 1981).
 Such baseline data provides a critical backdrop against which our results stand, allowing us to infer species and soundscape responses to the joint threats of climate change and land use intensification from acoustic recordings of typhoons (Altwegg et al., 2017).
 As longer and higher-resolution acoustic data is amassed through multi-site acoustic sensor arrays (e.g., Roe et al., 2021; Sethi et al., 2020a; Van Parijs et al., 2015), the utility of passive acoustic monitoring to document ecological responses to extreme weather events across the globe will become ever clearer, particularly in light of the increasing frequency and destructive potential of extreme events in the Anthropocene.